Chill-Astro/Mica/README.md

 </p>
 <h1 align="center">Mica by Chill-Astro</h1>

-Mica by Chill-Astro is an App that allows you to preview your Mica Backdrop Effect from your wallpaper!
+Mica by Chill-Astro is an App that allows you to preview your Mica Backdrop Effect from your Wallpaper!
 This is a recreation of Mica by FireCubeStudios.
+This app does nothing to be honest but it looks nice!

 Currently available for **Windows 11**.